Albertyoch/SQL_Projects/Case_Study#1 : Netflix/README.md

 **Steps:**

-- Call the appropriate column on **SELECT** clause - in this case country and age.
-Then use aggregation function **AVG** to calculate the numeric average of age.
+- Call the appropriate column on **SELECT** clause - in this case, country and age.
+Then, use the aggregation function **AVG** to calculate the numeric average of age.
 - Merge <mark style="background-color: #f2f2f2">[dbo].[users]</mark> and <mark style="background-color: #f2f2f2">[dbo].[country]</mark> tables  through process of **JOIN** clause and identification of key column to build table relationship.
 - Group the result by non-aggregated column that sits on **SELECT** clause.